Do you love animation? Want to continue your studies?? Here are some opportunities. Continue reading

 - Combinations of the above, and combining it with live-action film

 Stop Motion has been around, since the early days of film.
 This very early example (1908) was created by Spanish filmmaker Segundo de Chomón (1871–1929) who made many “trick films” in France for Pathé.
 Hôtel ´Electrique, below, features his wife, Julienne Mathieu.
-Watch the selected start through to the hairstyling scene.
+The hairstyling scene is remarkable!

 Hold on to your hats for this next one!

-During the cold war, there were many, many animators in eastern Europe, expressing some rather dark sentiments.
-Jan Svanmajer is a stop motion animator extraordinaire of that era.
+During the Cold War, there were many, many animators in eastern Europe, expressing some rather dark sentiments.
+Jan Švankmajer is a stop motion animator extraordinaire of that era.
 His work is not commercial but artistic and is labeled surrealistic.
 No discussion of stop animation would be complete without at least a mention of him.
-His influence is evident in the more recent and well known Brothers Quay.
-Below is a clip from his 1988 film, Alice, based loosely on Lewis Carrol’s Alice in Wonderland.
+His influence is evident in the more recent and well-known Brothers Quay.
+Below is a clip from his 1988 film, “Alice”, based loosely on Lewis Carrol’s Alice in Wonderland.

-This next example from 1989 is a wordless “Pixilation” method animation.
-The witches appear to be flying but are actually jumping repeatedly to appear to be flying.
-SImilar recent videos show people “surfing” on each other!
+This next example from 1989 is a wordless “Pixilation” method animation. in Jan Kounen’s “Gisele Kerozone”, witches appear to be flying through an urban landscape.
+To achieve this, the actors are filmed jumping repeatedly.
+The result simulates flying.
+Similar recent videos show people “surfing” on each other!